circlefin/buidl-wallet-contracts/README.md

 2. Run `yarn install` to install any additional dependencies.
 3. Run `curl -L https://foundry.paradigm.xyz | bash` and follow the outputted instructions to source env file.
 4. Run `foundryup`
 5. Create a `.env` file and provide the required API keys, wallets (can be generated for deployment), and configuration values.
-You can look at the `.env.example` for reference.
+You can look at the `.env.example` for reference

 ## Development